 The development of the framework also presented ample opportunities to consolidate institutional experiences in implementing innovative projects and initiatives.
 These practices have been documented in collaboration with the i-hubs project partners to serve as concrete examples of innovation in TVET.

 Innovation and the Future of TVET

 As TVET adapts itself to the impacts of social, environmental, and economic disruptions, institutions are expected to improve upon existing practices or develop new approaches to positively impact the future of skills development.
 This framework offers schools, training centres and colleges the opportunity to be key drivers of innovation in their local skills and innovation ecosystem.
-It is an important tool that UNESCO-UNEVOC will use to support institutions in their drive for innovation under the new UNEVOC Medium-Term Strategy to be launched in 2021.
+It is an important tool that UNESCO-UNEVOC will use to support institutions in their drive for innovation under the UNEVOC Medium-Term Strategy for 2021-2023.